 We are all aware of the common cookware present in our kitchen – aluminium, stainless steel, cast iron, etc. There is a new entrant in this department- ceramic cookware.

 Ceramic is an inorganic, non-metallic oxide, nitride, or carbide material which are hard, brittle and resistant to chemical erosion and high temperature.
 It is essentially hardened clay mixed with other elements and shaped into the desired forms.
 Once the ceramic has been shaped, it is kept in a high-temperature kiln so that it retains its shape and becomes much harder and more durable than before.
+Ceramic cookware are often glazed with beautiful colours and designs to enhance its appearance.

 Related reading: Ceramic vs Granite Cookware Comparison